ShrineFox/P5RStringEditor/README.md

 - Edits should work with both P5R Vanilla and DeathChaos's P5RCBT mod

 I might add support for P5 PS3 at some point in the future.

+# Credit
+- DeathChaos25 for [P5NameTBLEditor](https://github.com/DeathChaos25/P5NameTBLEditor) and [P5FTDStringConverter](https://github.com/DeathChaos25/P5FTDStringConverter), which I've lightly modified to work with the form.
+- [samudebug](https://github.com/samudebug) for adding support for Type 0 FTDs and helping fix bugs with Trait descriptions.